Planning to launch your own React Native video editor app, but wonder what features, filters, and libraries to adopt?

 Besides, with modern mobile video editing apps, users can capture footage, so you don’t have to upload anything before editing.
 Some even go further and offer sharing capabilities, enabling their users to show off their talent and build personal brands.

 AI video editing features are also becoming more popular.

 Streaming apps allow users to watch videos over the web without downloading them.
 They are typically extensive libraries of TV shows and movies available on a subscription basis.
 The basic functions include playing, browsing, and sharing clips using integrations with social networks, downloading them to watch offline, and creating playlists.

 Netflix is a shining example of a streaming platform.
 Based on traffic volume, it remains the leader in the global streaming market, followed by Apple TV, Hulu, and CBC.

 Source: Search Engine Journal

-Besides, some video sharing platforms have built-in live-streaming functionality.
+Besides, some sharing platforms have built-in live-streaming functionality.
 Users can capture, stream, record, and share live-streaming content.

-Given the popularity of video content, today’s mobile development market is brimming with tools for building video apps of any type.
+Given the popularity of multimedia content, today’s mobile development market is brimming with tools for building video apps of any type.
 That’s why, if you’re not a tech enthusiast willing to code everything from the ground up, the first thing you should do is find an SDK.

 And that’s where the eternal “open source vs. proprietary” dilemma comes into play.
 How should you approach it in the case of React Native development?
 Let’s find out.